scott-good/sofy-docs/docs/topics/Using Solutions/accessing_solutions_programmatically.md

 To access Solution Console, use the *sol-admin* administrator id.

-The userid and password must be Base64 encoded and included in the **Authorization** HTTP header, as shown in the example below:
+The User ID (userid) and password must be Base64 encoded and included in the **Authorization** HTTP header, as shown in the example below:

 ```
 		String idpw = "user:pass";